-- A natural or technological disaster could result in one or more situations in which hazardous materials are released into the environment. - Fixed facilities (chemical plants, tank farms, laboratories, and industries operating hazardous waste sites that produce, generate, use, store, or dispose of hazardous materials) could be damaged so that existing spill control apparatus and containment measures are not effective. - Hazardous materials that are transported may be involved in railroad accidents, highway collisions, waterway accidents, or airline incidents. - Damage to, or rupture of, pipelines transporting materials that are hazardous if improperly released will present serious problems. - Hazardous material events may result in immediate danger to households, care facilities, and unsheltered populations in close proximity.
-Evacuations, rescues, and/or immediate resources may be required to ensure health and safety of those near the event. - Emergency exemptions may be needed for disposal of contaminated materials. - Laboratories responsible for analyzing hazardous material samples may be damaged or destroyed in a disaster.
+- A natural or technological disaster could result in one or more situations in which hazardous materials are released into the environment. - Fixed facilities (chemical plants, tank farms, laboratories, and industries operating hazardous waste sites that produce, generate, use, store, or dispose of hazardous materials) could be damaged so that existing spill control apparatus and containment measures are not effective. - Hazardous materials that are transported may be involved in railroad accidents, highway collisions, waterway accidents, or airline incidents. - Damage to, or rupture of, pipelines transporting materials that are hazardous if improperly released will present serious problems. - Emergency exemptions may be needed for disposal of contaminated materials. - Laboratories responsible for analyzing hazardous material samples may be damaged or destroyed in a disaster.